Property Tax Deduction Strategies Under the New Tax Law

-Homeowners can deduct real estate taxes on Schedule A
+Homeowners can still deduct real estate taxes on Schedule A

-It can sometimes seem like one tax authority or another always has its hand out for your money.
+It can sometimes seem like one taxing authority or another always has its hand out for your money.
 If the federal government doesn't get you, your state will ask for a share.
-Even local governments get into the act, assessing taxes on property you own.
+Even local and county governments get into the act, assessing taxes on property you own.

 But some taxes come with built-in checks and balances so that what one government takes away, another gives back.
-The Internal Revenue Service lets you deduct the cost of those property taxes you must pay.
-Of course, rules abound.
+The Internal Revenue Service lets you deduct the cost of property taxes you must pay to local taxing authorities.

 You must be the property owner to claim the deduction.
 If you pay your mother's property taxes for her because she's getting up in years and is having a hard time making ends meet, this is not deductible because the tax isn't levied against you personally.

 Property taxes are reported on Schedule A. This means you must itemize to claim the deduction and the total of all your itemized deductions should be more than the standard deduction you're entitled to claim for your filing status.
 Otherwise, claiming the deduction is probably not worth your while—your overall tax bill could end up being more.

 You might want to prepare your tax return both ways to be sure because the new tax legislation has also doubled standard deductions beginning in 2018.
 They're now set at $12,000 for single taxpayers, $24,000 for married taxpayers filing jointly, and $18,000 for those who qualify to file as head of household.

 The total of all your itemized deductions must exceed the applicable amount to make itemizing—and claiming the property tax deduction—worth your while.
 Otherwise, you could end up paying taxes on more income than you have to.

 The TCJA also limits the amount of property taxes you can claim beginning in 2018, placing a $10,000 cap on state, local, and property taxes collectively.
 This ceiling also applies to income taxes you pay at the state and possibly local level as well as property taxes.
 They all fall under the same umbrella.